 Set up your design file

 The test screen doesn’t have to be too complex.
 It can be a frame from your design file, a screenshot, or even a wireframe or sketch.
-This will allow you to test design choices throughout your development cycle.
+This allows you to test design choices throughout your development cycle.

 Set up a first-click test in Maze

-- Set up the prototype test: Add a prototype test block, and import your prototype.
+- Add a prototype test block, and import your prototype.
 You can also set up a prototype test inside a variant comparison block.

-- Write the task: Write down the situation to be presented to your users.
+- Write down the situation to be presented to your users.
 You can also add a context screen for added clarity.

-- Add follow-up questions: Optionally, include any follow-up questions you want to ask your testers about the screen they just saw (using, for example, an opinion scale or a question block).
+- Optionally, include any follow-up questions you want to ask your testers about the screen they just saw (using, for example, an opinion scale or a question block).

 Analyze your results